Robin Hood (2018 film): Production

-The project was first announced on February 26, 2015, when a third Robin Hood script was announced written by Joby Harold, which Leonardo DiCaprio's Appian Way would produce.
-There were two scripts already in the works: one at Disney titled Nottingham & Hood and another at Sony titled Hood.
+The project was first announced on February 26, 2015, with a script written by Joby Harold, to be produced by Leonardo DiCaprio's Appian Way Productions; it became the third Robin Hood-based script in development, behind development deals previously announced at both Walt Disney Pictures and Sony Pictures.
 This script was expected to be taken by Sony to merge it with its other project.
 Lionsgate acquired the distribution rights to the film on March 19.
 It was then titled Robin Hood: Origins.
 On June 4, Lionsgate set Otto Bathurst to direct the film, which DiCaprio and Jennifer Davisson Killoran of Appian Way would produce along with Harold and Tory Tunnell of Safehouse Pictures.

+Casting

 On July 31, Deadline Hollywood revealed that several actors were circling for the lead role, including Taron Egerton, Jack Huston, Jack Reynor, and Dylan O'Brien.
 Basil Iwanyk would also produce the film through his Thunder Road Pictures.

 Later on August 6, it was reported that Egerton was at the top of the list for the lead role and he was in early talks with the studio; however, it was predicted that he might not sign on to star in the film because of scheduling issues with the sequel to Kingsman: The Secret Service.
 On September 30, The Hollywood Reporter confirmed that Egerton had signed, with shooting to begin in February 2016, but that he was in conflict with the Kingsman sequel, which was scheduled to begin production in April.
 Later in mid-October, it was confirmed that the scheduling issues had been settled between both studios and that Lionsgate would now begin Robin Hood's production right after Egerton wrapped on Kingsman, likely at the end of summer 2016.
 On October 15, 2015, Eve Hewson was chosen for the role of Maid Marian.

-On January 11, 2016, it was announced that Jamie Foxx had been cast to play the role of Little John, the leader of the Merry Men.
+On January 11, 2016, it was announced that Jamie Foxx had been cast to play the role of Little John, Robin Hood's right-hand man.
 On September 19, 2016, it was reported that Jamie Dornan had joined the cast to play Will Scarlet, half brother of Hood, member of Merry Men, and husband of Marian.
 In November 2016, the film's title was announced to be Robin Hood, with Paul Anderson cast for an unspecified role, which might be a darkly toned character.
 On December 13, it was reported that Ben Mendelsohn had been cast as the Sheriff of Nottingham and on February 14, 2017, it was announced that Tim Minchin had been cast as Friar Tuck.

-It was partly filmed and produced in the Cité du Cinéma complex, north of Paris, France.

 Filming

 Filming began on February 20, 2017, at different locations in Dubrovnik, Croatia, and in Le Raincy in eastern Paris, France, in the Église Notre-Dame du Raincy.

-Filming concluded on May 19.
+Further location shooting, along with principal studio filming, took place in Budapest, Hungary; when those facilities were lost in a fire, the remaining studio filming transferred to the Cité du Cinéma complex, north of Paris, France.